-Guthrie competed in her first Daytona 500 in 1977, finishing 12th when her car’s engine failed with ten laps to go.
+Guthrie competed in her first Daytona 500 in 1977, finishing 12th when her car’s engine failed with 10 laps to go.
 She also earned the honor of Top Rookie in the race.
-Following her Daytona 500 debut, Guthrie became the first woman to qualify and compete in the Indy 500, but finished 29th with engine problems.
+Following her Daytona 500 debut, Guthrie became the first woman to qualify and compete in the Indy 500, but finished 29th, again with engine problems.
 She would compete in two more Indy 500s, finishing ninth in the 1978 race.
-Guthrie competed in 11 IndyCar events, total, with a best finish of fifth.
+Guthrie competed in 11 IndyCar events total, with a best finish of fifth.

-In addition to the IndyCar races, Guthrie also competed in 33 NASCAR races over four seasons.
-Her highest finish, sixth place at Bristol in 1977, is the best finish by a woman in a NASCAR race.
-Her helmet and race suit can be found in the Smithsonian Institution and Guthrie was one of the first elected to the International Women’s Sports Hall of Fame.
+In addition to the IndyCar races, Guthrie also competed in 33 NASCAR Cup races over five seasons.
+Her highest finish, sixth-place at Bristol in 1977, remains tied as the best finish by a woman in a modern NASCAR Cup race.
+Her helmet and race suit can be found in the Smithsonian Institution.
+Guthrie was among the first women elected into the International Women’s Sports Hall of Fame.

 She was inducted into the International Motorsports Hall of Fame in 2006 as well as inducted into the Sports Car Club of America Hall of Fame in 2018.